Basic Science Advances

 At the core of our program is a commitment to personalized medicine and the development of patient-specific therapies.
 This commitment begins in the operating room, where a portion of most tumor samples is retrieved for laboratory investigation.
 These specimens are critical to the development of translational targets for brain tumor therapy.
 This initiative has led to the banking and study of hundreds of unique tumor samples, facilitating personalization of brain tumor care for future generations of patients.

 Brain tumors are inherently immunosuppressive.
 Each tumor develops unique mechanisms to escape natural anti-tumor immune responses.
 We have recently discovered a unique immune escape mechanism that involves silencing of immune recognition genes.
 Importantly, we have discovered that a new class of tumor drugs, called ‘hypomethylating agents’, can awaken the expression of these genes and allow effective immune responses in IDH mutant gliomas.
 A Phase I clinical trial is currently being designed based on these findings.
+Our program has also recently begun studying humanoid brain organoid tumor models, a biologically accurate model that simulates a patient’s condition in the laboratory.
+These organoids are subsequently used to evaluate the biological and genetic evolution of individual brain tumors and, subsequently, to generate personalized therapies based on these findings.
+The desire to develop truly personalized medicine strategies is at the heart of these efforts.

 Previous work in our brain tumor program identified new vaccine strategies for the treatment of gliomas.
 Researchers in our group developed glioma-associated antigen peptide vaccines to boost tumor-specific immune responses.
 Phase I clinical trials of these vaccines demonstrate robust induction of antigen-specific immune responses and some clinical activity in both adult and pediatric patients with glioma.
 These trials are ongoing at the University of Pittsburgh Cancer Institute and Children’s Hospital of Pittsburgh.
 Recent studies have identified patterns of gene expression in peripheral blood mononuclear cells that are associated with response and resistance to peptide-based vaccination in pediatric low-grade gliomas.
 Future studies will evaluate whether these features are also seen in other subgroups of childhood brain tumors incorporated on our vaccine trials.